Small-cell carcinoma: Prognosis

-National Cancer Institute's SEER maintains publicly accessible database for specific survival rates.
+A 2023 article stated that the median overall survival is about 1 year, the worst of any lung cancer subtype.

 Epidemiology

-15% of lung cancers in the US are of this type.
+Small cell lung carcinoma accounts for 15% of lung cancers in the United States.
 Small cell lung cancer occurs almost exclusively in smokers – most commonly in heavy smokers and rarely in non-smokers.

-Recalcitrant Cancer Research Act
+Society

-In 2013, the US Congress passed the Recalcitrant Cancer Research Act, which mandated increased attention to certain recalcitrant cancers, including small cell lung cancer.
-That led to the National Cancer Institute supporting small cell–specific research through a consortium.
+In 2013, the US Congress passed the Recalcitrant Cancer Research Act, which mandated increased attention to certain recalcitrant cancers (cancers having a 5-year relative survival rate of less than 50%), including small cell lung cancer.
+That led to the National Cancer Institute supporting small cell-specific research.

-As a result, new experimental drugs for small cell lung cancer are currently being tested, including Iadademstat (ORY-1001) and Keytruda (pembrolizumab).